vivian-ng/Hardware/MRR_ESP_3DP/README.md

   - Set RST jumper to TMC and TMC_SEL jumper to UART to enable TMC2208 UART mode
   - For TMC2130 SPI mode, connect corresponding motor (X, Y, Z, or E0) on CS_PIN header to available ESP32 pin

+# Selection Jumpers

+There are jumpers for:
+- 5V_SEL: Selection of input power to use.
+Either from external power supply (PWR), or from USB.
+Set the jumper to USB when connecting to a computer for flashing firmware.
+- Vout_SEL: Set the Vout pins voltage to either 5V or 3.3V.
+- TMC_SEL: When using TMC drivers (TMC2130 or TMC2208).
+Set to SPI when using TMC2130 in SPI mode, or UART when using TMC2208 in UART mode.
+- PD_UART: These two jumpers (TX, RX) must be enabled when using TMC2208 in UART mode.
+- MS1, MS2, MS3: Enable/disable these jumpers for microstepping.
+When using TMC2130 in SPI mode, enable the other side (SPI) of the jumper.
+- RST/TMC: Enable RST side when not using SPI or UART modes with TMC drivers.
+Enable TMC side when using TMC2130 in SPI mode or TMC2208 in UART mode.

+## TMC2130 in SPI mode

+- Set the motor jumpers to SPI instead of MS1/MS2/MS3, and to TMC instead of RST.
+- Set "TMC_SEL" jumper to TMC.
+- Connect the respective "CS_PIN" (X, Y, Z, E) to the pin you want to use for CS of that motor.
+You will need to use a female-to-female jumper cable.

+## TMC2208 in UART mode

+- Set motor jumper to TMC instead of RST.
+MS1/MS2 can be used for microstepping.
+- Set "TMC_SEL" jumper to UART.
+- Enable "PD_UART" (TX, RX) jumpers.

+# Firmware

+Marlin 2.0 has added support for ESP32.
+This board was based on the initial pins definition used. <br>
+In addition, [Luc](https://github.com/luc-github) has been working on a Marlin fork which incorporates part of his ESP3D webUI into Marlin itself.

+## Flashing firmware

+- You should be able to flash firmware through the USB port.
+For those familiar with ESP8266, the CH340 chip has been configured to use the "nodemcu" method of enabling the ESP32 for flashing.
+- To flash firmware by directly connecting to TX/RX pins, you will need to hold down the "BOOT" button when flashing firmware to pull GPIO0 to GND.
+- "EN" button can be used to reset the board.

+# License
 Released under CERN Open Hardware Licence v1.2.
 See LICENSE.txt for details.